elad11310/SimpleCalculator/README.md

 **Configurations:**

-1) For auto creating of the db and suitable tables:
+1. Clone this project.
-    a.
-Clone this project
+2. Open Visual Studio and navigate to Tools > NuGet Package Manager > Package Manager Console.
-    b.
-In Package Manager Console (Tools - NuGet Package Manager - Package Manager Console) , type :  EntityFrameworkCore\update-database
+3. In the Package Manager Console, execute the command: `EntityFrameworkCore\update-database`.

 **Capabilities:**